 huts | Caples Track, Greenstone Conservation Area

 Caples Track huts?
 There’s now only one and it is relatively new, ie, 2014.
 Note: the Mid Greenstone Hut and Upper Caples Hut are no longer available for use by trampers.

 There are two huts on the nearby Greenstone Track:

-There is also one official campsite available, although you can also camp around any of the huts, except Lake Howden.
+There is also one official campsite available, although you can also camp around any of the huts.

-There’s two shelters at either end of the track.
+Two shelters are at either end of the track.

 There’s also a couple of basic huts in the vicinity: